 KEY TAKEAWAYS

-- The five red flags that mean you are about to overpay: guaranteed rankings, no author bylines, generic schema, vague deliverables, and 12 month lock in contracts.
+- Five red flags spot inflated quotes: guaranteed rankings, no author bylines, generic schema, vague deliverables, and 12 month locks with no exit.

 Google classifies legal content as Your Money or Your Life.
-The algorithm rewards demonstrable expertise, experience, authoritativeness, and trust (E-E-A-T) far more aggressively than it does for, say, a recipe site.
+The algorithm rewards demonstrable expertise, experience, authoritativeness, and trust far more aggressively than it does for, say, a recipe site.
 Hitting that bar requires real legal review of every piece of content.
-A $50 freelance writer cannot do this work credibly.
-A $500 a month budget cannot pay for someone who can.
+A freelance writer with no legal background cannot do this work credibly.
+A retainer that only covers that writer cannot either.
+The floor of credible legal SEO is not set by the agency.
+It is set by Google’s quality grading.

 |---|---|---|---|